surma/surma.dev/content/things/rust-to-webassembly.md

 Now that we’ve done pretty much everything the hard way, we have earned a look at the convenient way of writing Rust for WebAssembly, which is using [wasm-bindgen].

-They key feature of wasm-bindgen is the `#[wasm_bindgen]` macro that we can put on every function that we want to exported.
+They key feature of wasm-bindgen is the `#[wasm_bindgen]` macro that we can put on every function that we want to export.
 This macro adds the same compiler directives we added manually earlier in this article, but it does something way more useful in addition to that:

 For example, if we add the macro to our `add` function from above, it emits another function called `__wbindgen_describe_add` that returns a description of our `add` function in a [numeric format][wasm-bindgen descriptor].
 Concretely, the descriptor of our `add` function looks like this: